JoshDoug/Notes/Java/JavaSE/Jars.md

 * x option is to extract
 * f option is to specify the jar file

 When extracting a JARs contents, the contents are copied out and the original JAR remains unchanged.
 The extracted files and directories reflect the relevant file paths and directories within the JAR.
+This also means that to extract a file in a directory, you also have to specify the directory it is in within the jar.
+E.g. to extract the manifest: `jar xf example.jar META-INF/MANIFEST.MF`.

 Caution: When it extracts files, the Jar tool will overwrite any existing files having the same pathname as the extracted files.